Once you finish reading this post, you’ll be ready and excited to make your own homemade baby wipes and homemade wipe solution.

 We’ve been using cloth diapers and wipes for over three years now.
 But, I confess, there have been some times when disposables have been necessary for us.
 No shame here.

-I used boiled water, coconut oil, aloe vera, vitamin E, witch hazel, soap (but Castile Soap is easier) and essential oils for the wipe solution.
-I popped the water in the kettle and brought it to a boil.
-Then added some shaved soap (that was what I had on hand this time) and all of the other ingredients and whisked it to mix it up.
-Then allowed to cool.
+Boil 2 cups of water in an electric kettle or on the stove.
+You could even use a microwave.
+Then, added some shaved soap (that was what I had on hand this time) or baby wash and all of the other ingredients and whisked it to mix it up.

 While it was cooling, I got to chopping the paper towels.
 A knife works, but I think an electric knife would have made things easier for me.

-I took the middle of the paper towel roll out and “started” the wipe roll from the middle.
+Take the middle of the a roll of paper towel out and “started” the wipe roll from the middle.
 Then I poured the wipe solution over the top slowly and carefully.
-The paper towels will absorb it all.
+The roll of paper towels will absorb it all.

 If you use cloth wipes, you can add the very same solution to a spray bottle (or that peri bottle you got from the hospital) and spray it onto wipes as needed.

 This wipe solution is way better than just using water and we really like it better than store bought wipes.
 Plus, you know what is in them!
 And, I love that I can use them on paper…